hund-studio/server-tools/docs/README.md

 Upcoming features are:

-- Automate node application build/depoly on Github push
+- Automate node application build/depoly on Github push using webhooks

 Nice to have: